sagerock/sage-ai-tools/README.md

 I wanted to start contributing some items that I am using on my LLM journey.

-I am interested in taking information from different file types, uploading it to Pinecone Vector Database and then creating a front-end chatbot.
+I am interested in taking information from different file types, uploading it to a Pinecone Vector Database and then creating a front-end chatbot.

 The front-end tool I'm using right now is based on [stephansturges/GPTflix](https://github.com/stephansturges/GPTflix).
-I'll just contribute any information over there.
+I'll just contribute any information over there if I have anything to say about that.

-But I'll add tools I've cobbled together.
+But I'll add tools I've cobbled together through various tutorials and documentation here.

 ## directoryloader.py